dudusteo/figuya-onrine-api/README.md

 LoadError: Could not open library 'vips.so.42'
 ```

 Please check that libvips is installed with `vips -v`, and if it is not installed, follow [installation instructions here](https://www.libvips.org/install.html).
+Please check that libvips is installed with `vips -v`, and if it is not installed, follow [installation instructions here](https://www.libvips.org/install.html).